-The Grammarly editor identified the grammar, punctuation and spelling errors in my text in a sidebar.
+The Grammarly editor identified the grammar, punctuation, and spelling errors in my text in a sidebar.

-It also recommended adding some commas in the text that Whitesmoke and Ginger ignored.
+Like other punctuation checker tools, it also recommended adding some commas in the text that Whitesmoke and Ginger ignored.

 If you don’t want to pay to check the originality of your content, try Dupli Checker – it is an efficient and free plagiarism checker tool.